-- 48. The Council Plan 2021-2025 outlines the priorities for the County Council and how they are to be assessed in terms of delivery and measures to monitor performance.
-It was approved by the County Council in February 2021 and is subject to programmed quarterly performance monitoring.
-The Plan was developed by the Cabinet and the Executive Leadership Team with the extensive engagement of elected members, scrutiny committees, partners and staff at all levels.
+51. The Council Plan outlines the priorities for the County Council and how they are to be assessed in terms of delivery and measures to monitor performance.
+It was first approved by the County Council in February 2021 and is subject to programmed quarterly performance monitoring.
+The Plan was developed by the Cabinet and ELT with the extensive engagement of elected members, scrutiny committees, partners and staff at all levels.
 Member oversight of the plan takes place in public and the plan is subject to annual review at the Council meeting which considers and approves the Council's budget and capital programme.
-The third review took place at the County Council meeting in February 2024. - 49.
-The Council Plan is implemented through the Directorate Business Planning process.
-In July 2023 the Council published its Medium Term Financial Strategy which set out the financial framework for delivering the Council Plan over the period to March 2029, and the Council set a balanced budget for 2024/25 in February 2024.
-Comprehensive performance reports by the Cabinet and scrutiny committees is undertaken through the Performance and Resources Report which includes financial monitoring information covering both revenue and capital and other corporate performance data on staffing and corporate risk management. - 50.
+The fourth review took place at the County Council meeting in February 2025.

+- 52. The Council Plan is implemented through the Directorate Business Planning process.
+In July 2024 the Council published its Medium Term Financial Strategy which set out the financial framework for delivering the Council Plan over the period to March 2029, and the Council set a balanced budget for 2025/26 in February 2025.
+Comprehensive performance monitoring by the Cabinet and scrutiny committees is undertaken through the Performance and Resources Report which includes financial monitoring information covering both revenue and capital and other corporate performance data on staffing and corporate risk management. - 53.
 Detail of its use and the data monitoring and analysis undertaken by the Council are covered in section D. Active monitoring of performance is undertaken through regular reviews of business plans by Directorate Management Teams and with all staff through individual performance conversations which also cover staff development.
-This is also covered in Section D (60-61 below). - 51.
+This is also covered in Section D (64-65 below). - 54.
 There will be a continuous review of how well the Council's performance is monitored by officers and by members, both executive and scrutiny during the year ahead.
-This is to ensure member have the tools, skills and support to undertake effective performance monitoring and the verification of performance reports and other sources of assurance in the context of agreed priorities.
+This is to ensure members have the tools, skills and support to undertake effective performance monitoring and the verification of performance reports and other sources of assurance in the context of agreed priorities.